JonasKoenig/CodeOnMyMind/projects/noise/README.md

 ## Level-of-Detail Noise

 Sometimes noise needs to be smoother.
 For example, if the noise map is used as a height map, random noise would result in a blocky map with lots of inaccessible columns.
-In an attempt to create a smoother noise map I developed an approach where smaller random noise maps are scaled up and added on top of each other.
-Here is the idea applied to a smaller example:
+In an attempt to create **coherent noise** I developed an approach where smaller random noise maps are scaled up and added on top of each other.
+Here is the idea applied to a small example:

 #### Level 0
 initial random noise map: